counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 - **`appStateHash`**: This is the hash of the latest state of the application.
 We only need to store the hash of the latest state in the event of a challenge because it is possible to accept the full state as calldata, hash it in the EVM, and then compare this to the hash and keep the full state available in calldata to be used for computation.

-- **`nonce`**: This is the nonce (i.e., the monotonically increasing version number of the state) at which the `appStateHash` is versioned for a particular challenge.
+- **`versionNumber`**: This is the versionNumber (i.e., the monotonically increasing version number of the state) at which the `appStateHash` is versioned for a particular challenge.

-- **`challengeNonce`**: It is allowed for a challenge to be responded to by issuing a new challenge.
-This idea is isomorphic to the familar state channels concept of "continuing the game on-chain".
-In this event, you want to keep track of the number of times a challenge has been "re-issued" as a new sense of versioning.
-We cannot simply increment the `nonce` field for reasons that are described in the section below: [on-chain progressions of off-chain state](#on-chain-progressions-of-off-chain-state).

-- **`challengeCounter`**: A challenge _can_ be unanimously cancelled by all parties.
-In this scenario the `challengeNonce` goes back to 0.
-However, the `challengeCounter` is a permanent marker of how many times a challenge has been issued and re-issued on-chain.
+- **`challengeCounter`**: The `challengeCounter` is a permanent marker of how many times a challenge has been issued and re-issued on-chain for a particular AppInstance.
 Parties can pre-agree that if this counter ever reaches an excessively high number, simply conclude the application at some pre-determined outcome.
 This is simply a special mechanism to conclude applications in cases of excessive griefing by one counterparty.
 For more information, I recommend reading the [economic risks](https://github.com/counterfactual/paper/blob/master/main.tex#L343) section of the [Counterfactual paper](https://l4.ventures/papers/statechannels.pdf).

 Since the contract that Counterfactual relies on for managing challenges is a singleton and is responsible for challnges that can occur in multiple different state channels simultaneously, it implements a mapping from what is called an `AppIdentity` to the challenge data structure described above.

 ### Initiating a Challenge

 **Counterparty is unresponsive**.
 In the event that one user becomes unresponsive in the state channel application, it is always possible to simply submit the latest state of the application to the `ChallengeRegistry` contract.
-This requires submitting an `AppIdentity` object, the hash of the latest state, its corresponding nonce, a timeout parameter, and the signatures required for those three data (or, alternatively, a transaction where `msg.sender` is `owner` in the `AppIdentity`).
+This requires submitting an `AppIdentity` object, the hash of the latest state, its corresponding versionNumber, a timeout parameter, and the signatures required for those three data (or, alternatively, a transaction where `msg.sender` is `owner` in the `AppIdentity`).
 This initiates a challenge and places an `AppChallenge` object in the storage of the contract assuming all of the information provided is adequate.

 **Counterparty is unresponsive _and_ a valid action exists**.
 In the case that an application adheres to the `AppDefinition` interface and provides valid `applyAction` and `getTurnTaker` functions, an action can additionally be taken when initiating a challenge.
 A function call to the `ChallengeRegistry` with the latest state parameters exactly as in the case above but with an additional parameter for an encoded action and the requisite signatures by the valid turn taker can be made.
 In this case, a challenge is added the same as above but the state is progressed one step forward.